futuregrid/manual/doc/source/eucalyptus.rst

 --------------------

 Eucalyptus 3.1 accounts are provisioned for all FutureGrid users with a valid portal account and project affiliation.
-There is no need apply for Eucalyptus accounts separately.
+There is no need to apply for Eucalyptus accounts separately.

 Obtaining Credentials

--  Credentials files are created by default and placed in user's home directory under *.futuregrid* folder on india.
-To leverage LDAP groups we created separate credentials for each FutureGrid project.
-For instance, if you are part of FutureGrid project number 100 and 200, there will be two folders (fg100 and fg200) in *.futuregrid/eucalyptus*.
-Each project folder contains corresponding credentials zip files.
-So fg100:username and fg200:username in Eucalyptus are two different identities, but they are tied to the same LDAP user.
+-  Credentials files are created by default and placed in your home directory under *.futuregrid* folder on india.
+There are separate credentials for each FutureGrid project.
+For instance, if you are part of FutureGrid project numbers 100 and 200, there will be two folders (fg100 and fg200) in *.futuregrid/eucalyptus*.
+Each project folder contains a corresponding credentials zip file.
+So fg100:username and fg200:username in Eucalyptus are two different identities, but they are tied to the same FutureGrid user.

    *NOTICE:* Due to an compatibility problem introduced during the upgrade to the Eucalyptus 3.1 system, accessing the GUI dashboard of